Twitter

 Infrastructure

-Grantley Adams International Airport is also very well-connected, with direct flights to London-Gatwick and Manchester, and seasonal flights to other airports around the country.
+Grantley Adams International Airport is also very well-connected, with direct flights to London-Gatwick and Manchester, as well as seasonal flights to other airports around the country.

 Lots of leisure activities

-There’s lots to keep you busy in Barbados that doesn’t involve lounging on a beach, including more high-octane activities such as motorsports and go-karting, or even horseback riding, which is great on the beach!
+There’s lots to keep you busy in Barbados, from simply lounging on one of the stunning beaches to more high-octane activities, such as motorsports, go-karting and even horseback riding!

 Lively nightlife

-The locals love a good party, and there are plenty of pubs and clubs, as well as the many local rum shacks!
+The locals love a good party and there are plenty of pubs and clubs, as well as many local rum shacks!

-Harbour Lights is the most well-known club, situated right on Carlisle Bay, and Oistins Fish Fry is the island’s biggest party, every Friday night.
+Harbour Lights is the most well-known club, situated right on Carlisle Bay, while Oistins Fish Fry hosts the island’s biggest party every Friday night.

 Speaking of parties, the island hosts many events throughout the year, the biggest of which is the annual Crop Over festival, which has been celebrated since the 18th century.

-The event comprises of fairs, parties, carnivals, market stalls, concerts and more, and there are numerous other events to enjoy.
+The event comprises of fairs, parties, carnivals, market stalls, concerts and more, with numerous other events to enjoy.

 Friendly locals

-The people of Barbados are known for being very friendly and welcoming, who are always eager to help out a stranger.
+The people of Barbados are known for being very friendly and welcoming and are always eager to help out a stranger.

-Just be sure you ask them to slow down so that you can understand the unique Bajan dialect!
+Just be sure you ask them to slow down so that you can understand the unique Barbadian dialect!

-Because Barbados used to be a British colony, it has retained a lot of British culture, including the language, which makes it a lot easier to get by in Barbados.
+Because Barbados used to be a British colony, it has retained a lot of British culture, including the language, which makes it a lot easier for British visitors to get by in Barbados.

-As we’ve just mentioned though, the island is home to its own colourful dialect, which can be a little difficult to get your head around at first.
+The island is also home to its own colourful dialect, which can be a little difficult to get your head around at first but becomes easier to understand as you immerse yourself in the culture.

 It never takes too long to get anywhere

-One of the bigger concerns for people moving to the Caribbean is the threat of hurricanes, although thankfully Barbados is out of the main hurricane belt, and the last major one to hit was in 1955.
+One of the bigger concerns for people moving to the Caribbean is the threat of hurricanes.
+Thankfully, Barbados is outside the main hurricane belt and the last major hurricane to hit the island was in back in 1955.

 It’s the home of rum!